 When you’re connected to a metered Wi-Fi connection on Android, nothing downloads without your permission.
 Occasionally, a critical security update may still install, but this should be rare.
-Google sometimes pushes these updates despite the connection you’re on to keep users safe.
-I think I’ve only had this happen twice in the last eight years or so.
+Google sometimes pushes these updates, despite the connection you’re on, to keep users safe.
+I think I’ve only had this happen twice in the last 10 years or so.

 Set a Metered Wi-Fi Connection

-Open Settings on your Android device and tap “Network & Internet.”
+- Open “Settings” on your device and tap “Network & Internet.”

-Tap the menu at the top-right corner and select “Metered Wi-Fi Networks.”
+- Tap the three-dot menu at the top right and select “Metered Wi-Fi networks.”

 Save Your Wi-Fi Data